 Mixed Research Results

-A review of studies published in a 2008 issue of the "Cochrane Database of Systematic Reviews" evaluated the effectiveness of chitosan for health benefits in overweight and obese people.
+A review of studies published in a 2008 issue of the "Cochrane Database of Systematic Reviews" evaluated the effectiveness of chitosan for health benefits in people with overweight and ovesity.
 The 15 studies included 1,219 participants.
 On average, chitosan intake led to significant weight loss, reduced total cholesterol and decreased blood pressure as compared with placebo.
 The authors cautioned that when they narrowed the studies to those of higher quality with larger numbers of participants and longer duration, the improvements were much smaller.

 In contrast, a study published in the Winter 2003 issue of the "Journal of Medicinal Food" found benefits of chitosan supplements for people with type 2 diabetes and abnormal amounts of blood lipid levels.
 Participants ate either a specific daily amount of bread containing 2 percent chitosan or they ate regular bread.
 Participants eating the chitosan bread experienced lower levels of low-density lipoprotein, or LDL, cholesterol, the so-called bad cholesterol, and significant increases in high-density lipoprotein, or HDL, cholesterol, the good cholesterol.
 No significant weight reduction or changes in triglyceride levels occurred.